 Bulls Gap is a tiny town located in the state of Tennessee.
-With a population of 760 people and just one neighborhood, Bulls Gap is the 306th largest community in Tennessee.
-Much of the housing stock in Bulls Gap was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 765 people and just one neighborhood, Bulls Gap is the 306th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Bulls Gap is generally considered to be a blue-collar town.
-43.18% of the Bulls Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bulls Gap is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Bulls Gap who work in office and administrative support (13.26%), maintenance occupations (11.36%), and management occupations (7.20%).
+Bulls Gap is a blue-collar town, with 40.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bulls Gap is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Bulls Gap who work in office and administrative support (13.26%), management occupations (10.75%), and maintenance occupations (8.60%).

 Of important note, Bulls Gap is also a town of artists.
 Bulls Gap has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bulls Gap’s character.